Learn how to give painted metal a distressed look. Distressed metal is popular for the farmhouse and shabby chic look and is so easy to DIY!

 Step 1: Start with the primer

-I am in love with the design and I could see immediately that it would look amazing white with a distressed pattern.
+I am in love with the design and I could see immediately that it would look amazing painted white with a distressed metal look.
 So that is what I did.
 It really needed a primer so I started by spraying a white primer on it.

 I had some white primer in a can so I used my HomeRight paint sprayer to add it.
 You could also use a white spray primer in a can if you have it.